freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-javascript/count-backwards-with-a-for-loop.md

 }
 ```

 `ourArray` will now contain `[10,8,6,4,2]`.
-Let's change our initialization and final expression so we can count backward by twos by odd numbers.
+Let's change our initialization and final expression so we can count backwards by twos to create an array of descending odd numbers.

 # --instructions--